kubevirt/community/design-proposals/helm-chart.md

 # Implementation Phases

 - Create a KubeVirt Helm chart
-- Configure a Helm repository (using GitHub pages is probably the best option)
+- Configure a Helm repository
 - Create a CDI Helm chart and add it to the same Helm repository